 price per person

-Egypt has a hot, dry desert climate in most of the country.
+Egypt has a hot, dry desert climate across most of the country.

 Egyptian cuisine is a blend of Mediterranean and Middle Eastern flavors.
-The foul (stewed fava beans) and ta’ameya (fava bean-based falafels) are popular dishes, often eaten for breakfast.
-The koshari, an economical national dish, is a mix of rice, pasta, lentils, chickpeas, fried onions, and a spicy tomato sauce.
-Try the molokheya (thick soup made from jute leaves), mahshi (stuffed vegetables), and various types of kebabs et kofta.
-Flatbread (aish baladi) accompanies all meals.
-For desserts,om Ali (a type of bread pudding) and roz bel laban (rice pudding) are delicious.
+Foul (stewed fava beans) and ta’ameya (fava bean falafel) are popular dishes, often eaten for breakfast.
+Koshari, an affordable national dish, is a mix of rice, pasta, lentils, chickpeas, fried onions and a spicy tomato sauce.
+Try molokheya (a thick soup made from jute mallow leaves), mahshi (stuffed vegetables), and different types of kebabs and kofta.
+Flatbread (aish baladi) accompanies every meal.
+For dessert, om Ali (a kind of bread pudding) and roz bel laban (rice pudding) are delicious.
 Mint tea (shai) and Turkish coffee (ahwa) are the traditional hot drinks.

 | Jan | Feb | March | April | Mai | June | July | Aug | Sept | Oct | Nov | Dec | |